Rajpratik71/eucalyptus-wiki/CloudWatch-Troubleshooting.md

 * When at TRACE level each datapoint entered into the system is logged.
 This can cause slowness if CloudWatch is being heavily used.

 ## Gotchas
+### ELB
-* ELB metrics do not get entered unless requests are going through the load balancer as per AWS semantics.
+* Metrics do not get entered unless requests are going through the load balancer as per AWS semantics.

+### EC2/EBS
 * EC2 Disk metrics are only valid for ephemeral disks.
 For BFEBS instances root filesystem usage is tracked as and EBS metric.

+### ELB
+* Metrics for requests show statistics in slightly strange ways:
+1. Sum and SampleCount are the total requests in the period
+2. Average/Min/Max are always 1 or 0

 [[category.Training]]